Synthetixio/synthetix-shaula-frontend/Readme.md

   </a>
 </div>

-### Synthentix
+### Synthentix Shaula Frontend

-UI to interact with the new Synthetix Multi-Collateral Loans and Shorting features.
+UI to interact with the new Synthetix Shaula release containing Multi-Collateral Loans and Shorting features.

 ### Demo